couchrest/couchrest/README.md

 [![Build Status](https://travis-ci.org/couchrest/couchrest.png)](https://travis-ci.org/couchrest/couchrest)

-CouchRest wraps CouchDB's HTTP API using persistent connections with the [HTTPClient gem](https://github.com/nahi/httpclient), managing JSON serialization, and remembering the URI-paths to CouchDB's API endpoints so you don't have to.
+CouchRest wraps CouchDB's HTTP API using persistent connections with the [HTTPClient gem](https://github.com/nahi/httpclient) managing servers, databases, and JSON document serialization using CouchDB's API endpoints so you don't have to.

-CouchRest is designed to make a simple base for application and framework-specific object oriented APIs.
-CouchRest is Object-Mapper agnostic, the parsed JSON it returns from CouchDB shows up as subclasses of Ruby's Hash.
-Naked JSON, just as it was mean to be.
+CouchRest is designed to provide a simple base for application and framework-specific object oriented APIs.
+CouchRest is Object-Mapper agnostic, the JSON objects provided by CouchDB are parsed and returned as Document objects providing a simple Hash-like interface.

+For more complete modelling support based on ActiveModel, please checkout CouchRest's sister project: [CouchRest Model](https://github.com/couchrest/couchrest_model).

 ## CouchDB Version